 How do these fine caliber sutures do such a heavy duty job?

 The Silhouette InstaLift suture has a fascinating design.
 It consists of two polymers which have been used in aesthetics and the surgical field for many years- PLLA and PLGA.
 Polyglycolide/L-lactide (PLGA) is commonly used all over the world for suturing under the skin.
-PLLA (Poly-L-Lactic Acid) is the same active ingredient that’s in the injectable product Sculptra®.
+PLLA (Poly-L-Lactic Acid) is the same active ingredient that’s in the injectable product Sculptra.
 It stimulates the body to produce more collagen, filling in the empty spaces and making your skin more plump and youthful.
 Each cone is made of PLLA and has a smooth 360º surface, which immediately provides an anchoring point in the subcutaneous (“beneath skin”) tissue.
+With Beauty Lounge Medical Spa one can be assured to get a great skin treatment and look younger.

 The sutures are placed at a depth of approximately 5 mm, immediately under the dermis where there is a layer of subcutaneous fat.
 Their unique design enables the sutures to reposition the skin of the lower face, giving that “immediate gratification” lift.
+If people are looking for the best cleansers for dry skin, they can click on the link here and find the best options.
+Everyone must know about bakuchiol vs babchi oil as they are natural and organic remedy for maintain a good skin.
 Then, over time, a strong collagen response helps to increase volume in the face, particularly in the cheek region, restoring shape gradually and naturally.
 This means that results actually get better over time!

 How Long Do They Last?